There are two kinds of college application essays:

 “Sartre said `Hell is other people,’ while Streisand sang, `People who need people are the luckiest people in the world.’
 With whom do you agree?”

 They could be your friends, parents, favorite teachers – anyone whose opinion you trust.
-Ask them to tell you frankly if your essay makes you sound like you are bragging or are cocky.
-Unfortunately, many of us sound that way when we are writing about ourselves.
+Ask them to tell you frankly how your essay comes across.
+Is it engaging?
+Is it personal?
+Does it sound like you?